7 ways to keep physicians aligned with your practice

 In a

-Polenz said the early tells are often behavioral, not dramatic.
-When physicians are not aligned, “we have our head down.
-We’re just kind of trying to, you know, come, to a certain extent, kind of get through the day,” he said.
-Others go the opposite direction: “You verbalize it every chance that you can,” sometimes with sarcasm like, “Oh yeah, I can’t wait to see what administration did today.”
+Polenz said the early tells are often behavioral rather than dramatic.
+When physicians are not aligned, “We have our head down.
+We’re just kind of trying to…get through the day,” he said.
+Others go the opposite direction, he noted: “You verbalize it every chance that you can,” sometimes with sarcasm, like, “Oh yeah, I can’t wait to see what administration did today.”

 Here are seven ways to build alignment in practical, repeatable ways.